ArkEcosystem/AIPs/AIPS/aip-15.md

 Usage
 ==========
 Precondition: ark-node is running and listening to ARK blockchain.
-User specifies event conditions for the node to listen to in simple .json config file.
+User specifies event conditions for the node to listen to in simple.json config file.
 For example (basic):

 ```
 "hooks": [